source-engine-discord/SourceEngine.Demo/README.md

 # SourceEngine.Demo.Stats

 Outputs game statistics from CS:GO demos as JSON.
-Extended from CSGODemoCSV and utilises DemoInfo.
+Extended from CSGODemoCSV and utilises [ SourceEngine.Demo.Parser][9].
+Available as both a class library on nuget.org and a CLI binary (named _IDemO_).

 ![Program output](https://i.imgur.com/RALmTAR.png)